2.0 Authority Control

 If the record has a c and an 050 call number, use that call number!
 The series authority record overrides call numbers listed on the bibliographic record.

-Which fields in the bibliographic record you should use:
+Which fields in the bibliographic record should I use?

 If the series is traced, use 490 1_ and 8XX.
 If it is untraced, use 490 0_ (with no 8XX).